sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 Now if we were to implement `sheep log`, it is simply a matter of traversing the pointers towards the ancestors while logging the metadata information in the output.

-Till now we have looking at simple linear history.
-Let's see how branching can effect on our commit implementation.
+Until now we have been looking at simple linear history.
+Let's see how branching can affect our commit implementation.

 # sheep checkout, branch and heads
 ## Checkout